teenangst/ResourcePackx24/README.md

 - `pack.lock` is there to track file changes while the application has been turned off.
 Don't edit, but you can delete it and restart to force a full refresh.
 - This may not always work with every image editing program because they can use different methods to save files but this should suit most.
 - The input and output directories should be the root folder for the resource pack.
 For instance `...\.minecraft\resourcepacks\my-resource-pack-24` and `...\.minecraft\resourcepacks\my-resource-pack-24-128`.
+- Closing the application with `ctrl+c` is recommended as it will ensure the up-to-date `pack.lock` file is saved.
+Nothing should break if closing by other means, it just may result in actions being repeated.